kunterbunt2/mercator/README.md

 ## Issues

-- screen info text keeps interfering with info panels.
-- info text badly visible on new light toy mode.
+- remove trader detailed info in 3D as it does not go well with depth of field effect.
 - light bokeh grows too fast with distance
 - there should be the possibility to select a ship but still hear the station chat
 - factory goods keep making static cache dirty